secondRZ/swe-interview/topics/cs-details.md

 * You use **polymorphism** and **virtual methods/properties **when different classes with the same parent should have the same method, but a different behavior for that method** and **there is some actual use of the parent class.
   * An example is an** **`Animal` class having a method `Move()` since all animals move, but the `Human` class having a different implementation of that method than the `Jaguar` class. \(Bipedal, slower speed, etc.\).
 * An object of a certain type will accept instantiation of children of its class as well.
 So `Polygon myShape = new Square();` will work, same if you want an array of polygons and put a square inside.
 When you mix this with virtual methods, you get the real magic of polymorphism.
 Now I can have `myShape.GetArea()`, and it will call the right method for it's specific type, but it will also fit in places that are expect a `Polygon` specifically.
 The rest of the code base only ever has to deal with the `Polygon` class, and the virtual methods will take care of the rest.
+* Make a class **abstract** by placing `abstract` in front of `class `like this: `abstract class Person {}`
+* Making a class abstract means that it isn't meant to be instantiated by the program.
+It's only an interface.
+If you want a plain class that has exactly that interface, you'll now need to make a subclass of it.
+* The purpose of abstract classes is to have a blueprint for subclasses without that blueprint being an actual type that can be instantiated.
+* Members can also be made `abstract`, and should have `override` in their subclass.
+* Interfaces are a more clear way of creating such a blueprint.
+In them, you list all of the properties \(which should be public\) that will be passed on to subclasses.
+You don't need to put access modifiers, and you don't need to put any accessor methods that aren't public.
+See the IInvader.cs interface as an example.
 * Here is the process for making your code polymorphic:
-* 1. Go through the user stories. **Every **noun and verb should have its own base class.
+* 1. Using Pastebin, go through the user stories. **Every **noun and verb should have its own class.
+If a class will have subclasses then it should have its own abstract class \(and base class if you need a class that is exactly the same as the abstract\).
 This should help you stick to **SRP**.
+Abstract classes should end with "Base" \(PersonBase\), and if it has a subclass with no changes to the interface they should start with "Basic" \(BasicPerson\).
+Subclasses will inherit from the abstract.
-  2. Give the base classes **every method and property/state** that can be called on the subclasses, even if the implementation is different for each subclass, and even if the subclasses don't obviously need that method or property.
-This keeps you close to **L** in SOLID \(Liskov substitution \(a subclass should be substitutable with its base class\)\).
-The little harm it does in creating a more bloated object that may not need each method/property is made up for 10 fold in the extra code you don't have to write using polymorphism \(only using the base classes throughout the program\).
-The implementation of each method should be what you imagine a generic instance of this class to look like.
+  2. Give the base classes **every method and property/state** that can be called on the subclasses, even if the implementation is different for each subclass, but **not** if only **some **subclasses will use it.
+If only some subclasses will use it, then you should create another base class with that method/property, and the subclasses can inherit from both base classes.
+This keeps you close to **L** in SOLID \(Liskov substitution \(a subclass should be substitutable with its base class\)\), and the **I** \(classes shouldn't be forced to implement **interfaces** they don't use\).
+Sometimes when you do this, because of polymorphism, you'll have implementations of a base class that calls a method or accesses a property that a child doesn't have \(which breaks the **L **principle\), so there should be a third base class that manages differences between the others. \(Ex: All objects of the `Shapes` class have an `area`, but not a `volume`.
+So you create the `ThreeDShapes` class and give it the `volume` property.
+Some places in the code want to calculate `totalSpace`, which is different if you have a volume vs not.
+So you make a third class called `SpaceManager` which has a method to calculate totalSpace.
+Now shapes can inherit from any combination of `Shapes` and `ThreeDShapes`, and all should inherit from `SpaceManager`.\) The implementation of each method should be what you imagine a generic instance of this class to look like.
      1. Type:
         1. Should only ever be accessed within the class itself, not even in the children? **Field**
            1. Different values for each instance?
 Initialized in the constructor.
 E.g: `int _score;`